Skip to content

 When you onboard through Teamed, pay frequency is set at bi-weekly with written employee confirmation captured during the digital onboarding flow.
 It's documented, stored, and auditable on the invoice.

-One platform handles contractor classification, EOR payroll, and the path to your own entity when you're ready to graduate.
+One platform handles contractor classification, EOR payroll, and the path to your own entity when the model no longer fits.

 Do you need an entity to hire in Maine?